adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 iGov-NL

 How to select or obtain the key to be used for encryption of an access token is out of scope of this profile.
-A early draft of "Resource Indicators for OAuth 2.0" exist and could be used.
+A early draft of "Resource Indicators for CloudEvents 2.0" exist and could be used.
 This draft describes usage of the resource parameter to indicate the applicable resource server.

 **reference to rationale: self explanatory: additional information (non normative) on how to implement requirement**